ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/atlas.ti_exports/README.md

   This export is essential for replicating the **open coding stage** and for reconstructing the prevalence of each architectural construct identified in the study.

 ### 2.3 20250914_code_coocurrrence.xlsx

+This file contains the **complete code co-occurrence analysis** exported from ATLAS.ti.
+It provides a detailed view of how often pairs of codes appeared together in the same quotation, enabling the identification of semantic relationships and supporting the construction of higher-level categories and themes.

+The workbook contains **three sheets**:

+### **1. Code Co-occurrence Table (Visual Heatmap)**

+A matrix visualization where:

+* rows and columns represent codes,
+* cell values indicate co-occurrence counts,
+* color intensity (green scale) reflects the strength of the relationship.

+### **2. Code Co-occurrence Count**

+A numeric matrix with raw co-occurrence frequencies.
+This sheet supports quantitative analyses, chart generation, and replication.

+### **3. Code Co-occurrence Coefficient**

+A normalized co-occurrence matrix calculated by ATLAS.ti using similarity coefficients (e.g., Jaccard-based metrics).
+Values range from 0 to 1 and represent the relative strength of association between code pairs.

+### **Purpose**

+This file supports:

+* mapping semantic relationships between architectural concerns,
+* validating the theme hierarchy (T1–T18),
+* generating quantitative insights for the thematic analysis, and
+* ensuring methodological transparency and replicability.

 - **Purpose:**
   This export contains the **code co-occurrence matrix** generated by ATLAS.ti.